 - There are no other available seats either.

 - You can’t sit where you normally sit for a completely unpredictable reason that’s outside your control, such as the entire area being closed off because they’re attempting to install a gigantic carousel in the middle of the room.
 (True story.)

 - There are too many people around and they’re distracting you.

 - You’ve run into someone you know, and they want to talk to you.
 (Bastards.)

 - The music that’s playing is awful.
 AWFUL.

 And countless other reasons you don’t expect and can’t control.
-I often found that if I woke up too late, I would simply decide not to go and have my morning writing session, because I knew that one (or multiple) of the factors above would likely already be in play.
-What I needed was an environment I controlled completely.
+What you need is an environment you control completely.
 Then there are no excuses.
-Except the ones you tell yourself, like ‘I can’t write when I’m at home.’
+Except the ones you tell yourself, like ‘I can’t work when I’m at home.’